nrfconnect/sdk-nrf/doc/nrf/ug_bootloader_adding.rst

 * The relative path to the file from the application directory.

-  * If the ``prj.conf`` file is external to the directory, the key's location is determined relative to the application directory, not to the configuration file.
+  * If the :file:`prj.conf` file is external to the directory, the key's location is determined relative to the application directory, not to the configuration file.

 * The absolute path to the file.